Prosumma/CoreDataQueryInterface/README.md

 ## Requirements

 CDQI requires Swift >= 1.2 and iOS >= 8.3 or Mac OS X >= 10.10.3.
 (It may work on earlier minor versions of iOS and Mac OS X, but that has not been tried.)

+## Brief Architectural Sketch

+At the heart of CDQI are the three query types.
+They are `EntityQuery`, `ExpressionQuery`, and `ManagedObjectIDQuery`.
+Each corresponds to one of the possible result types of `NSFetchRequest`, except for `NSCountResultType` which is handled in a different way.
+All three are structs.

+The fluent, "chainable" CDQI methods return one of these, depending partly on how the query was started and partly on which method is being called.
+For instance, `filter` simply returns the same query type it was called on, but `select` always returns `ExpressionQuery`, even if it was called on an instance of `EntityQuery`.
+This is because as soon as `select` has been used, we know we want to return a dictionary result rather than entities.
+(In other words, we've selected some "expressions" to return, rather than entities.)